ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 ## Stage 1: OSINT of the external interfaces, and getting a foothold

+### Initial scanning & fingerprinting

+Enumerating the subnet of 10.200.116.0/24 using NMap (nmap -sn 10.200.116.0/24) discovered four live machines:

+- 10.200.116.250, the e-citizen portal which was out of scope for the engagement
+- 10.200.116.11 which appeared to be a windows machine, labeled WebMail in the initial network map provided
+- 10.200.116.12, a linux machine labeled VPN
+- 10.200.116.13, another linux machine labeled WEB

+For .11, .12 and .13, a Rustscan was performed.
+This was done using a dockerised version of rustscan: `docker run -it --rm --name rustscan rustscan/rustscan:latest -a [IP] -- -A`.
+In brief, this command will perform a rustscan to find open ports which is quick, then perform a `nmap -A -p [ports] [IP]` for each target. `-A` performs a large set of checks.

+This identified that the WEB and VPN machines had both ports 22 and 80 open, with the VPN additionally having 1194 (the commonly used OpenVPN port).
+For the WebMail machine, the standard windows ports were open (SMB, RPC etc) but in addition there was a web interface on 80 and SMTP specific ports like 25.

+### WebMail overview

+The web interface on this box showed the IIS default page.
+However, the nmap -A had revealed this machine referred to itself as `mail.thereserve.loc`; by setting that as the hostname, a 404 not found was reported instead once navigating to port 80.
+Doing a ffuf scan with `ffuf -u http://10.200.116.11/FUZZ -H "Host: mail.thereserve.loc" -w dirwordlist.txt -x .php` where dirwordlist is basically [directory-list-2.3-medium.txt from SecLists](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/directory-list-2.3-medium.txt) revealed some subdirectories, but most importantly Index.php which when browsed to found an instance of [RoundCube WebMail](https://roundcube.net/) running.
+This was used to communicate further with The Reserve's security team later in the exercise.

 ## Stage 2: Compromising the CORP Domain

 ## Stage 3: Compromising the Forest via the Root DC